 Changing the name preserves the history of the observance while encompassing the work of our international member eye banks, who along with member eye banks in the U.S., facilitated 87,110 transplants in 2016.
 Shifting the commemoration to November allows its impact to be reinforced by the National Donor Sabbath observance and the season thankfulness associated with the months of November and December.

 In the coming months, please watch for new branding and graphics for this year’s commemoration.
 We will be providing new materials and resources that will be accessible online once they are available.

 NATIONAL EYE DONOR MONTH LOGOS AND BANNERS

 - National Proclamation – Read by Representative Nydia Velazquez (D – NY 7th District)

 - State and/or City Proclamation Submission Form

 - Frequently Asked Questions

 - History of Corneal Transplantation, Eye Banking and EBAA

-EBAA also uses Facebook and Twitter (as seen in the “News Feed” on our homepage) to spread the word about the effects of eye donation and cornea transplantation.
+EBAA also uses Facebook and Twitter to spread the word about the effects of eye donation and cornea transplantation.
 In addition to the visual and educational tools, EBAA offers a public service announcement by request featuring John Green, father of 2011 Tucson shooting victim, Christina-Taylor Green.
 As a result of Mr. and Mrs. Green’s selfless decision to donate Christina-Taylor’s corneas, sight was restored to two young children.

-EBAA established the “Through My Eyes” Art contest to give cornea recipients and donor family members the chance to share their experience of receiving sight or giving sight through their loved one.
-For more information, please visit the “Through My Eyes” Contest page.
+EBAA established the “Through My Eyes” contest to give cornea recipients and donor family members the chance to share their experience of receiving sight or giving sight through their loved one using drawings, photographs, or videos.
+Click here for details on this year’s contest.